nkrebs13/NYC-Car-Crash/README.md

 repository demonstrates modern Android development using the latest best practices, tools, and guidelines.

+### 🚧 Under construction 🚧

+This app (in its current state, anyway) was made as a prompt as part of an interview process (read: this app was made with some self-imposed time constraints)

 ### Requirements

 - Android Studio or Android Build Tools